 6 Consequences of Driving Too Far on a Flat Tire

-Your suspension might undergo severe damage including strings, shocks, and struts.
-The stress on suspension components might lead to premature replacement while the wheel alignment can suffer critical deviations.
+Suspension might undergo severe damage, including strings, shocks, and struts.
+The stress on suspension components leads to premature replacement, while the wheel alignment can suffer critical deviations.

 Driving too far on a flat tire is likely to cause rim cracking, braking, or bending.
 Addressing this issue is often expensive as it requires complete rim replacement.